Milyli/RelativityScriptRunner/README.md

 ## Support

-Please request support for the package by submitting issues through GitHub.
+Please request support for the Application by opening GitHub issues.

+After an issue is submitted, we'll triage it and stick an `in TFS` label on it.
+This means that we've identified it and it will be considered for future work.

+You can see all the currently planned and in-progress work on the [GitHub Project](https://github.com/Milyli/RelativityScriptRunner/projects/1).

 # Project Champion